Aidan-McNay/fast-robots-docs/docs/lab12.rst

 Notably, our probabilities don't decay over many movements (which cause uncertainty), as we localize after each movement to increase our certainty.
+However, individual points did stray somewhat from errors, motivating the overhead of localizing after each point (otherwise, errors might propagate outside of what is needed for navigation).

 Source of Error
 --------------------------------------------------------------------------